 The sun is bright yet glows pale this morning.
 Its burning brilliance has waned and so it casts a lighter tone on all that it touches.
-Autumn is reaching into the days, with yearnings of letter writing and the soft slide of wool on birch needles.
-I’ve been making more little changes, with each new season this year.
-Autumn is about stationery and re-purposing things I’ve collected in previous months.
+Autumn is reaching into the days, with yearnings of letter writing and hot chocolate.
+I’ve been making more little changes, with each season.
+Autumn is about stationery and re-purposing things I’ve collected.

 I have fountain pens and ink, though being left-handed, even with a mess sheet pressed over writing I’ve given time to dry, there still ends up being as much ink on me and the table, as on the page.
 Pencils are wonderful to write with, though fade more quickly and it helps if the written word lingers (especially with letter writing).

 I needed to re-stock so purchased Treewise Pencils (made from newspaper and wood free).
 For pens, I’ve tried Remarkable’s r-Writer Recycled Plastic Handwriting pen and r-rubbish Recycled Paper Pen.
 While they cost more individually, bought in a box they are affordable.
 Treewise Pencils are based in Dubai, though I was keen to try them out.
 Some brands state that pencils are wood-free, when in fact they are from sustainable forests (also good though not the same thing).

 Remarkable are based in Hasfield, so they’re much closer to home (and also stock pencils made from material taken from cars, CD cases and fridges).
 I like that these items are on their “second life” as I try to give everything I use a second chance to be useful, before I discard it.
 I’m re-purposing more, to reduce recycling and waste; habits from childhood now taught to my own children.